22. March 2021

 4. duration of prophylaxis.

-Other outcomes include assessment of the prevalence of surgical site infections (SSI’s) for the selected procedures, and increased understanding of the context-specific organizational, behavioral and economic factors that support implementation and scale-up of the ASP.
+Other outcomes include assessment of the prevalence of surgical site infections (SSI’s) for the selected procedures, and increased understanding of the context-specific organisational, behavioural and economic factors that support implementation and scale-up of the ASP.

 This project will strengthen antimicrobial stewardship (AMS) at hospital level in Georgia by facilitating the establishment of a coalition of good practice centers in which key stakeholders such as the MoH, Public Health authorities, clinicians, managers of the hospitals, WHO-EURO and ICARS can demonstrate the relevance and sustainability of implementing AMS programs within the Georgian context.